lenkaotap/clbokea.github.io/_features/03-assign.md

     renderPlotly();
 </script>

-Looking at the interactive map of the districts of Sanfrancisco one can see that the most likely place to find a prostitute should be in the disctrict oof Tenderlion, folowed by the Mission, Northern and Central districts.
+Looking at the interactive map of the districts of San Francisco, one can see that the most likely place to find a prostitute would be in the Tenderloin district, followed by the Mission, Northern, and Central districts.